 About

-I am also especially fond of pulsars, the observational (and theoretical) diversity of supernovae, natal kicks in both neutron stars and black holes, and the boundary between stable and unstable binary mass transfer.
-For further detail, and for a list of recent publications, see Research.
+I am also especially fond of pulsars, the observational (and theoretical) diversity of supernovae, the missing red supergiant problem, the formation of black holes and neutron stars, and the challenges of mass transfer stability, accretion, and eccentricity evolution.
+For further details, and for a list of recent publications, see Research.

 I completed my PhD in 2023 at Monash University, in Melbourne, AU, in binary stellar astrophysics.
 My thesis, “Refining Mass Transfer and Supernova Models in Binary Stellar Populations”, focused on interacting, massive binary stars modelled using the rapid population synthesis code COMPAS, for which I am still an active developer.